The Ins and Outs of an IRS Audit

 The agent will review the troublesome areas of your tax return with you.
 A correspondence audit typically focuses on one narrow issue, while an in-person audit usually indicates that the IRS has more than a few questions about your return.
-You’re meeting with the agent face-to-face because he wants to dig for information, and dig he will.
+You’re meeting with the agent face-to-face because he wants to dig for information.

-Some of his questions may seem innocuous.
-It might seem like he’s just being friendly, but he really has no interest in becoming your new friend.
-He wants to get to the bottom of your return, and you can rest assured that he’s done this a few times before and he's experienced at fishing information out of taxpayers.
-In other words, he’s probably better at this than you are.
+Some of the questions may seem innocuous, but the agent is really only interested in getting to the bottom of your return, and you can rest assured that they've done this a few times before and are experienced at fishing information out of taxpayers.

 It’s also OK to decline to answer a question.
 You can always say, “Let me look that information up and I’ll get back to you with it by such-and-such a date.”